McGeorge School of Law

 University of the Pacific McGeorge School of Law is a private, American Bar Association (ABA)-approved law school in the Oak Park neighborhood of the city of Sacramento, California.
-It is part of the University of the Pacific and is located on the University's Sacramento campus.
+It is part of the University of the Pacific and is located on the university's Sacramento campus.

 Because of its location in California’s capital city, the law school has developed close ties with state government.
 California legislators, judges, and high-ranking government officials have taught as adjunct professors at the school, and many McGeorge alumni have served in leadership positions in state government.

 History

 The school that eventually became McGeorge began in 1921 when University of Chicago Law School graduate and Standard Oil executive Verne Adrian McGeorge began teaching law students at night in downtown Sacramento, California.
 The school was formally established in 1924 as Sacramento College of Law and in 1929, was renamed McGeorge School of Law in honor of its founder.

 Gordon D. Schaber served as dean from 1957 to 1991 and oversaw a period of major growth and transformation.
 In 1957, the school moved to its current campus in Sacramento’s Oak Park neighborhood.
-It received full accreditation from the State Bar of California in 1964.
-It merged with the University of the Pacific in 1966.
+It received full accreditation from the State Bar of California in 1964, and merged with the University of the Pacific in 1966.

-It received accreditation by the American Bar Association in 1968, followed by significant enrollment growth during the 1970s.
-In 1974, McGeorge launched its International Legal Studies Program in Salzburg, Austria.
-Former U.S. Supreme Court Justice Anthony M. Kennedy taught in the program from 1975 to 2019.
+It received accreditation by the American Bar Association in 1969, followed by significant enrollment growth during the 1970s.
 McGeorge was one of the early U.S. law schools to establish study-abroad programs.
 Its first program was held in Vienna in 1975, and a summer program in Salzburg, Austria began in the mid-1980s.
 That program continues today.
 Former U.S. Supreme Court Associate Justice Anthony Kennedy taught in the Salzburg program for more than 30 years.
 In connection with the program, McGeorge offers summer externship opportunities in various international locations.

-In 2021, alumnus Robert T. Eglet ‘88 and Tracy A. Eglet, among the most successful trial lawyers in the country, donated $25 million to the law school, one of the largest gifts in the history of American legal education.
-This gift creates scholarships for first generation college students and supports McGeorge’s Eglet Center for Trial Advocacy and Dispute Resolution.
+In 2021, alumnus Robert T. Eglet ‘88 and Tracy A. Eglet donated $25 million to the law school to create scholarships for first generation college students and support McGeorge’s Eglet Center for Trial Advocacy and Dispute Resolution.

 Accreditation, memberships, rankings

 McGeorge has been approved by the American Bar Association (ABA) since 1969.
-As an ABA approved law school, McGeorge graduates are eligible to sit for the bar examination in any American jurisdiction.
+As an ABA approved law school, McGeorge graduates are eligible to sit for the bar examination in any United States jurisdiction.